 Condition: Due to the limited number of personnel in the Town's Administration Office, there is a lack of segregation of duties among Town personnel.

-Context: While obtaining an understanding of the internal controls over payroll and journal entry procedures, we noted the condition described above.
-Personnel who processes payroll has access to making changes to employee's payroll deductions and pay rates in the payroll system.
-That same person also reconciles the payroll bank account monthly.
-The Finance Officer performs review and approval of journal entries for other finance staff but can also post journal entries.
-There is no review of journal entries posted by the Finance Officer.
+Personnel who process payroll have access to make changes to employee's payroll deductions and pay rates in the payroll system.
+The Finance Director performs review and approval of journal entries for other finance staff but can also post journal entries.
+There is no review of journal entries posted by the Finance Director.